fbsamples/reels_publishing_apis/insta_reels_publishing_api_sample/README.md

 You will need the following:

-* In order to run the app, you will need to update the code and add your Facebook Developer App Id.
-If you don't have an app, check out this [link](https://developers.facebook.com/docs/development/).

-* You will need [Facebook App Secret](https://developers.facebook.com/docs/development/create-an-app/app-dashboard/basic-settings#app-secret) for the Facebook App.

 * IG Content Publishing API is only available to Creator or Business accounts -- see [Set Up Instagram Accounts With Pages](https://developers.facebook.com/docs/instagram/ads-api/guides/pages-ig-account#via_page).
 And you need to make sure your Creator/Business IG account is connected to the Facebook Page.
 If not, follow the instructions here - [Add or remove an Instagram account from your Page](https://www.facebook.com/help/1148909221857370)

+* For your reference the Reels Publishing API documentation is located [here](https://developers.facebook.com/docs/instagram-api/guides/content-publishing/?translation)

+* In order to run the app, you will need to update the code and add your Facebook Developer App Id.
+If you don’t have an app, follow the guide [here](https://developers.facebook.com/docs/development/) to create your app first.

+* You will need [Facebook App Secret](https://developers.facebook.com/docs/development/create-an-app/app-dashboard/basic-settings#app-secret) for the Facebook App

+* [nodeJS](https://nodejs.org/en/download/) or you can install via Homebrew(MacOS only) - `brew install node`

-* [mkcert](https://mkcert.org/?fbclid=IwAR0VT4oCt0wepEWmhW4ADRF1hv2is-CtR9fS53fOa0qjTk3JhzUuGBpp-VE) needs to be installed on your server to create the OpenSSL Certificate
+* [mkcert](https://mkcert.org/) needs to be installed on your server to create the OpenSSL Certificate.
+If you're using Mac you can install it via Homebrew - `brew install mkcert`

-* [Pug](https://pugjs.org/api/getting-started.html?fbclid=IwAR2EiHQOoAlHP1milNwijowTSk6VwO41Yg7FsPhfQgbFvYT2hWuPGQvqb0g) installed on your server to create the UI for the app
+* [Pug](https://pugjs.org/api/getting-started.html) installed on your server to create the UI for the app

 For simplicity, this sample guide assumes that you save every file at the root level of the app directory without any nested folder structures except for node modules.